The icon indicates free access to the linked research on JSTOR.

 Asparagus II, 1967 (Source: © Estate of Marie Cosindas, courtesy of Bruce Silverstein Gallery, NY)

-Writing in Aperture in 2013, Lisa Hostetler says “Cosindas’s portraits were known for their warmth and intimacy, and her still lifes suggested an air of reminiscence suffused with mystery.”
+In Aperture in 2013, Lisa Hostetler writes that “Cosindas’s portraits were known for their warmth and intimacy, and her still lifes suggested an air of reminiscence suffused with mystery.”
 Calling her photos “painterly” was a compliment at the time, since photography was still working its way towards artistic legitimacy.
 Today we would use the term to describe her work’s oil-like softness, the glow of her subjects, and the gentle shadows around them.

 Cosindas could somehow conjure a golden sunset over Asparagus, a Caravaggio-style chiaroscuro for Ellen, Boston, and in a portrait of Yves Saint Laurent the luminous satin folds of a Vermeer.
 Princess with Doves, from 1966, seems to propel us forward to the portraiture of artists like Ren Hang—a little risque, a little surreal, a little melancholy.